Texting While Driving

 Summary by Georgia personal injury lawyer Casey W. Stevens

 The State of Georgia has seen significant increases in car and truck accidents, fatalities and bodily injury.
-The vast majority of these increases have been in single-car crashes, rear-end crashes, and crashes by drivers from 15 to 25-years-old resulting in rear or side impacts.
+The vast majority of these increases have been crashes by drivers from 15 to 25-years-old resulting in rear or side impacts.
 These accidents are caused by driver inattention.
 15 states before Georgia passed hands-free driving laws.
 They saw a 16 percent decrease in traffic fatalities in the first two years after the law was passed, with further improvements in subsequent years.
 The 15 states that have passed hands-free driving laws saw a 16 percent decrease in traffic fatalities in the two years after the law was passed.
 In addition, traffic fatalities were reduced even further in subsequent years.
 If you need the advice of a car accident lawyer in Alpharetta or metro Atlanta, we can provide you with the information you are looking for.Texting While Driving and Calling While Driving - What is allowed in georgia?

 Headsets and earpieces may only be used for phone calls, and not to listen to music or other entertainment.
 Texting, is not allowed unless the driving is sending a text via voice and listening to a text that has been transcribed by a text to voice recognition system.

 Reading or writing emails, watching videos or doing anything on the internet at all while driving except in the instance of use for navigation.
-A driver can glance at, but not interact with a internet based navigation system.
+A driver can glance at, but not interact with an internet-based navigation system.

 Drivers may listen to apps that stream music while driving, and may also listen to automatic play lists.
 They may not, at any time interact with their phone to change stations, skip or search for music or the like.